 A Comprehensive Guide to Social Media Algorithms in 2024

-What Are Social Media Algorithms?
+What is a Social Media Algorithm?

 When you scroll through social media, you will encounter various types of content often tailored to your preferences.
 Social media algorithms craft this personalized experience for each user.